Skip to main content

 Writing the Perfect Description for Your Holiday Cottage

 While we all hope the popularity of self-catering holidays continues to grow, tread cautiously.
-In 2022, with travel restrictions likely to have been eased, the temptation to holiday abroad may well prove irresistible to many and with so many more holiday cottages available, bookings may be harder to come by.
+In 2022, with travel restrictions likely to have been eased, the temptation to holiday abroad may well prove irresistible to many.
+With so many more holiday cottages available, bookings may be harder to come by.
 So, when people do find your advert, make sure it is as convincing as it can possibly be.
 Make the best use of the summer months, following the recommendations in these two articles on the best way to describe your holiday home.
 Above all - move from merely listing their contents to describing their benefits to guests.
 Turn good content into truly eye-catching content.

 These two articles from SuperControl and Rental Tonic offer suggestions on what to include (and how to say it) in a description of your holiday cottage so that it is written from a guest's perspective.
 Once you've read them, you'll be itching to start tweaking your adverts to make them more appealing to anyone considering booking your cottage.